 Amanda Brunk, Producer/Resident Music Director

-A proud member of the National Association of Teachers of Singing, Amanda Brunk is a cross-over voice teacher with a special interest in vocal health and rehabilitation.
-Her curiosity for the mechanics of singing and speech has taken her across North America to study with experts in the fields of voice pedagogy, therapy and speech.
-Amanda is a member of the Canadian Music Festival Adjudicators Association and adjudicates regionally and provincially for classical, choral, pop and musical theatre categories.
-She is a published author for the NATS Journal of Singing.
+Amanda Brunk is a cross-over voice teacher with a special interest in vocal health and rehabilitation.
+Her curiosity for the mechanics of singing and speech has taken her to study the fields of voice pedagogy, voice therapy and speech internationally.
+Amanda adjudicates regularly for classical, choral, pop and musical theatre categories. from coast to coast.
+She is an executive board member of the Ontario chapter of the National Association of Teachers of Singing and is a published author for the NATS Journal of Singing.

-Since taking on the position of conductor of The Grand Philharmonic Youth Choir, Amanda has led the choir to win competitions nationally and internationally, and to perform with grammy-winning recording artists and rock groups.
+Amanda teaches Contemporary Voice at Wilfrid Laurier University and maintains a successful crossover studio in Waterloo.
+Her voice students have gone on to perform throughout Canada, on North American tours and in Broadway shows.
+As conductor of the Grand Philharmonic Youth Choir for eight years, Amanda led the choir to win competitions nationally and internationally, and to perform with grammy-winning recording artists and rock groups.

 Gord Davis, Resident Director